 FUTURE UPDATES

 Mark IV Tech uses GitHub in order to collaborate on their projects.
-Future updates to the web-based image organiser can be found online at https://github.com/Gregory1999/CSC3600.
-Most of the source code has been commented on and structured properly so that it can be built upon and easily understood by other developers.
+The current release of this application can be found at https://github.com/Gregory1999/CSC3600/releases/tag/v3.0 .Most of the source code has been commented on and structured properly so that it can be built upon and easily understood by other developers.

 COST OF THE PROJECT

 This project has had a total project expenditure of $19,749.13.
 The initial plan anticipated an outlay of $70,199.75, this total however was caused by an uncaught error in which the total labour costs were incorrectly multiplied by four; the corrected estimated expenditure was $20,129.00.
 The project has therefore underspent anticipated (corrected) costs by $379.88.
 The cost of each project is broken down and displayed in the below tables.
-The Labour table sources its data from the task log summary shown in appendix B.
+The Labour table (Table 01) sources its data from the task log summary shown in Appendix B.